Kim Jong Kook Revealed To Be Reason ‘Running Man’ Not Cancelled — How Did The ‘Tiger’ Convince Cast To Continue Popular SBS K-Variety Show?

 Though it seems Running Man not ending but continuing would be good news for fans, they are split down the middle.
 Since 2015, the ratings for it have been plummeting down to single digit viewership ratings even lower than five percent at times.
 Many fans cite the rehashing of previous concepts and games making it somewhat boring to watch over and over again.
 As a matter of fact, the only game worth watching over and over again to them is the Name Tag Ripping game.

 Nevertheless, Running Man will start to shoot on Mondays and Tuesdays in February.
-The remaining six members after Gary’s departure will return and the show will now feature a weekly guest no matter what.
+The remaining six members after Gary’s departure will return, and the show will now feature a weekly guest no matter what.

 The wildcard is the open seventh spot.
-We can only speculate who should fill it but the offer should first and foremost be extended to former cast members starting with Song Joong Ki, followed by Lizzy of After School if Joong Ki declines, than back to Gary if both Joong Ki and Lizzy decline.
+We can only speculate who should fill it, but the offer should first and foremost be extended to former cast members starting with Song Joong Ki, followed by Lizzy of After School if Joong Ki declines, than back to Gary if both Joong Ki and Lizzy decline.

 If none of them accept the spot, one would suggest another female cast member who’s not only experienced in being a guest on K-variety shows but a cast member too.
 In that case, Sunny of Girls’ Generation would fit as she’s been a guest on many K-variety shows including Running Man and she was a cast member on two popular K-variety shows in the past, both seasons of Invincible Youth and the second season of Roommate.